jin-gizmo/docma/doc/user-guide/04-compilation.md

 4. Zip up the contents of the template staging area to produce the compiled document template.

->   The docma CLI also supports the option of saving the compiled template,
+!!! note
-    uncompressed, into a local directory.
+    The docma CLI also supports the option of saving the compiled template, uncompressed, into a local directory.
 This is primarily for development and testing.